-The framework underlying the Stock Synthesis approach to stock assessments makes key assumptions about the statistical characteristics of the data sources that inform the model.
+The framework underlying the Stock Synthesis approach to stock assessments makes major assumptions about the statistical characteristics of the data sources that inform the model.
 Some of the assumptions are with regard to structural features of the underlying population dynamics processes.
-Other assumptions are related to the characteristics of the sampling processes that generate the data going into the model.
+Other assumptions are related to the characteristics of the sampling processes that generate the data used to estimate the parameters of the model.
 A key diagnostic approach for evaluating whether any fundamental assumptions may have been violated is visual inspection of plots of the observed data overlain by the model's predictions for these same quantities.
 A second related approach is inspection of plots of the residuals from the fits, which can help to identify unusual patterns (e.g., long sequences of positive or negative residuals) that might indicate misspecification of the assessment model.

-Figures 22 and 23 provide comparison plots of the survey biomass index observations with the values predicted by the base model.
-Figures 24 to 33 are plots of the observed and predicted length-compositions by year and fleet, and include bubble-pots of the residuals for the fits to the length-composition data.
-Figure 34 shows the observed and predicted compositions aggregated across all the years for which data are available.
-Figures 35 - 40 show observed and predicted values for the conditional age-at-length data included in the base assessment model.
+Figures 26 and 27 provide comparison plots of the survey biomass index observations with the values predicted by the base model.
+Figures 28 to 37 are plots of the observed and model-predicted length-compositions by year and fleet, and include bubble-pots of the residuals for the fits to the length-composition data.
+Figure 38 shows the observed and model-predicted compositions aggregated across all the years for which data are available.
+Figures 39 - 42 show observed and predicted values for the conditional age-at-length data included in the base assessment model.
 The left-hand panels in these figures display the mean age-at-length values; the right-hand display the corresponding standard deviations of age-at-length.
+Figures 43 and 44 are the marginal age-compositional data (ghosts) that were included to aid interpretation, but they did not contribute to the likelihood.